kinecosystem/kin-website-docs/docs/documentation/nodejs-sdk.md

 1. Have a simple (command line) script that sends transactions on demand or only once in a while.
 In this case, the SDK can be instantiated with only the wallet key, and channel accounts are not necessary.

-2. Have a single application server that should handle a stream of concurrent transactions.
+2. Have a single application server that handles a stream of concurrent transactions.
- In this case, you need to make sure that only a single instance of a `KinAccount` initialized with multiple channel accounts.
+ In this case, you need to make sure that only a single instance of a `KinAccount` is initialized with multiple channel accounts.

 3. Have a number of load-balanced application servers.
 Each application server should have the setup outlined above and its own channel accounts.
 This way, you ensure that there are no collisions in your transaction sequences.